 Bio | Mike Sperlak

 I'm Mike.
 You're probably here because you've seen my images somewhere around the web or in the real world, and have decided to pay a visit.
 If that's not the reason, I think you should stay anyway.
 I mean, what could be the harm in doing that?
 Anyway, I love creating images.
-I say create, because I rarely ever finish a shot S.O.O.C.
-(That's a fancy term for straight out of camera.)
+I love being a party to people in love.
 I like to liberally apply photoshop in large (and small) brushstrokes all over my original image to transform it into my own vision.
 That's right, my vision.
-My vision is different than what a small complementary metal–oxide–semiconductor can read.
+My vision is different than what a small complementary metal–oxide–semiconductor sensor can read.
 This is why I feel images need to transcend the limitations of a single exposure or split second of time.
-I like to create multiple exposures and blend them together on my computer, whether by HDR or manual stitching, to create the perfect exposure.
+I like to create multiple exposures and blend them together on my computer to create the perfect exposure.
 I like to just leave my shutter open and see something you will never be able to see with just your eyes.
+I love to add light from any source I can to add to the drama of the scene.
 I want a photograph to convey not only a visual reproduction of a scene, I want to convey a sense of time, a powerful feeling, or a combination of many things.
 This is what I strive for in my art.

-After a couple of days of shooting castles and sheep (with my camera) in Scotland, I began to wonder why my pictures sucked and his were so cool.
+Like many great artists *ahem* I got my start in Scotland.
+After a couple of days of shooting castles and sheep (with my camera) in Scotland, I began to wonder why my pictures sucked and everyone else's' were so cool.
 I was then told that I did in fact suck and was using the wrong settings.
 From then on I learned how to shoot in manual, TV, AV, you know, all the fun modes.
 This helped tremendously, as I learned proper techniques early instead of relying on auto mode.
 It's like golf, where if you learn the right way first you save yourself a lot of headache and embarrassment.
 I guess.
 I'm still terrible at golf.
 Now, I love using creative techniques like long exposure, HDR, Off Camera Flash, Exposure Fusion, Time Lapse, Panoramas, astrophotography, and light painting, among others.
 I love to push my art to new levels and places and quickly fall into new techniques.
 I enjoy reading and researching camera technology and theory and I'm always learning new tricks.
 I feel to truly master your camera you need to know mechanically how it works.
 Now you know and knowing is half the battle!

 You can check out some of my work hanging in Gail Pierson Gallery in Cape May and Beacon Shortwave Gallery in Stone Harbor.
 You can also find me in my home gallery, Crow Creek Studio in Cape May Court House.
 Or if you don't feel like getting up you can just stay where you are and keep clicking around the site!